TimeWarpEngineering/tazor/docs/architecture/nuget-packages-analysis.md

 **Distribution**: NuGet.org

-**Use Case**: Foundation for all Razor compilation - every .razor file processed goes through this compiler
+**Use Case**: Foundation for all Razor compilation - every .tazor file processed goes through this compiler

 **Critical Note**: This is the package that will be forked into Tazor compiler with `.tazor` extension support